cubetech/wordpress.iedetect/readme.txt

 == Screenshots ==

-1. Adding the widget
+1. Screenshot of the message showed to users with a german browser
-2. A productive example of the plugin
+2. Screenshot of the message showed to users with all other localized browsers
-3. Settings page

 == Frequently Asked Questions ==